zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 If a box is owned by a company, sometimes the emplo yees of the company get to go and use the box – go and see the game.
 Jake s ays, however, “Let me stop you right there,” meaning “Let me interrupt you.” “ I hope that’s not a deal-breaker, because it’s taken me . . .
 I mean . . . it takes y ears for employees to get invited.”
 A “deal-breaker” is something that would make it im possible for two people to reach an agreement, to make a deal.
 A “deal” (deal)  is an agreement.
 So, a “deal-breaker” is something that would prevent you from reaching an agreement.

-Jake is basically saying here that even if Salima i s hired by the company, it will take years before she will have enough “seniority” – that is, she will have enough experience at the company – to be invited to this b ox.
+Jake is basically saying here that even if Salima is hired by the company, it will take years before she will have enough “seniority” – that is, she will have enough experience at the company – to be invited to this b ox.
 Salima says, “No, not a deal-breaker at all.
 I’m just a fan” – a fan of wha tever team plays at this stadium.

 Jake says, “In that case, it would be a pleasure to  welcome you aboard.”
 The expression “to welcome someone aboard” (aboard) is usually said when you are on a big boat or a ship.
-“To go aboard” means to go  onto a ship or some other sort of large transportation vehicle, but it can al so be used metaphorically, as it is here, to welcome someone to a new organization or t o welcome someone to your company.
+“To go aboard” means to go  onto a ship or some other sort of large transportation vehicle, but it can al so be used metaphorically, as it is here, to welcome someone to a new organization or to welcome someone to your company.

 Now let’s listen to the dialogue, this time at a normal speed.